LucasFishwicas/tincan/README.md

 - Responding to the prompt with `websocket` will call a wscat command to connect your terminal to the server and enable instant 2 way communication with the server

 ### http
-- Responding to the prompt with `http` will result in a seconday prompt for `send or receive?`:
+- Responding to the prompt with `http` will result in a secondary prompt for `send or receive?`:
 - `receive` will call a watch command which calls curl on the /http/receive endpoint of the server, repeatedly pulling messages at regular intervals
 - `send` will prompt for a message and then call a curl command on /http/send enpoint, submitting this message to the server (to be pulled at /http/receive)
 - To effectively communicate through the http protocol, it is recommended to open 2 separate terminal windows, 1 for `receive` and the other for `send`